Development

 If you’re on Linux or you want to set the UID/GID of the app user that runs in the Docker containers, run:

-Then edit the file and set the SOCORRO_UID and SOCORRO_GID variables.
+Then edit the file and set the USE_UID and USE_GID variables.
 These will get used when creating the app user in the base image.

-If you ever want different values, change them in my.env and re-run make build.
+If you ever want different values, change them in .env and re-run just build.

 4. Build Docker images for Socorro services.